themegrill/colormag/README.md

 - **"Release tag says X but the zipped style.css says Y"** (svn-deploy) — the release was built from a commit whose `style.css` didn't match its own tag.
   Re-cut the release rather than forcing this through.
-- **"This sync would delete N% of trunk's files"** (svn-deploy) — the build looks incomplete or wrong.
-Check the release's attached zip before re-running; don't just retry hoping it passes.
+- **"Build only has N files"** (svn-deploy) — the zip looks incomplete or wrong.
+Check the release's attached zip before re-running.
+- **`svn: command not found`** — shouldn't happen; the workflow installs it.
+  If it recurs, the runner image changed again — check `Install Subversion`.